kilted2000/kilted2000/README.md

 - 📫 Where you can reach me: **richardlwhittington@gmail.com**

 - ⚡ Fun fact **I've been to 4 of the 7 continents!
 Only Africa, Australia, and Antarctica to go!
-Antarctica might be a difficult one**
+Antarctica might be a little difficult, but worth it!**

 <h3 align="left">Let's Talk!:</h3>
 <p align="left">